suzaku01/KeyQuest/README.md

 I just noticed that database function I introduced in list manager is very useful so decided to make this.
 This is a tool to easily manage HR and GR quest ID lists.
+This is for personal use.
+There is no guarantee.

 # Build
 After your build, create two empty folder to the same directory where exe created.
 Rename those `data` and `output`.